magento/devdocs/guides/v2.0/mtf/mtf_entities/mtf_typified-element.md

 A typified element class in the MTF contains methods to be used in the test to manipulate typified elements in the Magento application.
 You can extend a [basic class](#basic_class) or a [Magento class](#magento_class) to cover your typified element.

 <div class="bs-callout bs-callout-tip">
   <p>The most important methods are <code>setValue()</code> and <code>getValue()</code>.
-These methods are required when you work with the form.</p>
+These methods are required when you work with a form.</p>
 </div>

 ### Classes and relations with UI {#classes}

+There are two types of typified elements: default typified elements and Magneto custom typified elements.

+ * Default typified elements are the web elements that are typically used in a web application

+ * Magento custom typified elements are the web elements that are specific to the Magento application

 #### Default typified elements {#basic_class}

-Basic typified
- elements are the web elements typically used in a web application.
-They are stored in the `<magento2>/dev/tests/functional/vendor/magento/mtf/Magento/Mtf/Client/Element` directory.
+Default typified elements are stored in the `<magento2>/dev/tests/functional/vendor/magento/mtf/Magento/Mtf/Client/Element` directory.

 A root class for a typified element is the [`\Magento\Mtf\Client\Element\SimpleElement`][] class.
 This class implements [`ElementInterface`][] which contains methods such as `click()`, `doubleClick()`, `isVisible()`, `setValue()`, `getValue()`, `getText()`, `find()`, `dragAndDrop()`, `getElements()` etc.